School provides a rich and creative curriculum.

 In Key Stage 1 and Key Stage 2 we follow the National Curriculum.
 We focus on English and mathematics as the foundations for all learning and these lessons are taught every day.
 The skills learnt in these lessons are then applied across the curriculum.

-We use a cross curricular approach to learning in geography, history, art, design technology and PSHE with the discrete teaching of science, computing, religious education, music, physical education and Spanish (KS2).
+Lessons in geography, history, art, design technology, science, computing, religious education, music, physical education and Spanish (KS2) are taught as discrete lessons.

 We follow the Salford Agreed Syllabus for Religious Education.
 Copies of the RE curriculum can be provided to parents/carers through the school office.
 Parents/carers have the right to withdraw their child from RE lessons.